 The Ir.
 D.F.
 Woudagemaal, consisting of the pumping station with boiler house, chimney and coal storage depot, the inlet sluice at the Teroelsterkolk, the drainage canal (Afwateringskanaal), the outlet in front of the pumping station and at the inlet sluice, the sea dykes along the IJsselmeer with the pumping station itself functioning as a sea barrier, and the surrounding wide expanse of pasture lands has an outstanding value as a whole and is of high visual quality with respect to the landscape.
 The pumping station itself is a steam-driven installation to prevent flooding of the low-lying areas of Friesland.

 The D.F.
 Wouda Steam Pumping Station Pumping Station can be thought of as the next generation of water management after the windmills in the Netherlands.
 Built in the 1920’s the pump still works and is used when the water levels are high in the spring (normal diesel pumps are now used).
 The equipment is in pristine condition, including the oil cans used to lubricate the moving parts.

 The D.F.
 Wouda Steam Pumping Station in Lemmer, Friesland, Netherlands is a celebration of technology.
 It was named as a cultural site by UNESCO in 1998.
 This pumping station opened in 1920 and is the largest one ever built that continues to be operational until today.
-It also signals the highest point of representation that engineers and architects from Netherlands had contributed to protecting its people from the threats of water and flooding that has plagued the country for centuries.
+It also signals the highest point of representation that engineers and architects from the Netherlands had contributed to protecting its people from the threats of water and flooding that has plagued the country for centuries.

-This steam-powered pumping station was built to pump excess water out of Friesland, a province in Netherlands.
-It primarily run on coil since it was inaugurated but was converted into heavy fuel oil by 1967.
-The station has the capacity to pump up to 4,000 cubic meter of water per minute.
+This steam-powered pumping station was built to pump excess water out of Friesland, a province in the Netherlands.
+It primarily runs on coil since it was inaugurated but was converted into heavy fuel oil by 1967.
+The station has the capacity to pump up to 4,000 cubic meters of water per minute.
 Today, the pumping station is used to provide assistance to another existing pump in the region: J.L.
 Hooglandgemaal, should the water level in Friesland rise exceptionally high.

 About the D.F.
 Wouda Steam Pumping Station